neo-project/neo-express/extentions/neo3-visual-tracker/README.md

 - [.NET 10 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) available as `dotnet` (`dotnet --version` starts with 10).
 - A Neo smart contract toolchain when building C# contracts (`Neo.SmartContract.Framework` 3.10.x).

-Neo Express 3.10 is bundled with the extension package (`neoxp.dll` under `deps/nxp`).
-If you are developing the extension from source without a packaged nupkg, install `dotnet tool install Neo.Express -g` so `neoxp` is on PATH.
+Neo Express is bundled with the packaged extension (`neoxp.dll` under `deps/nxp`).
+When developing from this source checkout, build `src/neoxp/neoxp.csproj` and follow the repository [getting-started guide](../../docs/getting-started.md) so the source build and pinned sample tools stay in sync.
 The extension checks for .NET 10 before starting it.

 ## Troubleshooting